Answered By: Bryan Kasik

 VIRGO (& relationship to Sirsi)

-UVA has a SIRSI online catalog system with a public search & display interface (VIRGO) based on the Blacklight search engine and software.
-Mostly the public interface that you see is a "home grown" system.
+UVA has a SIRSI online catalog system with a public search & display interface (VIRGO) that was developed locally.
+Mostly the public interface that you see is that "home grown" system.
 We're constantly tweaking and improving it.

 SIRSI is the Library’s second online integrated library system (ILS).
 We first used NOTIS which we went to in 1989.
 Prior to that we had a “home grown” circulation system.
 We migrated to SIRSI in about 1996.